Available Positions

 Location: Haida Gwaii (serving Massett, Skidegate,

-And Daajing Giids) Union Grid Level: 12
+And Daajing Giids) Hybrid Arrangement Possible Union Grid Level: 12

 Terms: Full-time; 35 hours/week Hours: M-F flexible as needed to meet